bevannutakor/drabble/README.md

 # drabble
-Ability to express interesting and meaningful ideas in a confined space.
+Ability to express interesting and meaningful ideas in a confined space. - drabble.app

 This is a personal writing application that gives users randomized emoji prompts.
 The purpose of this app is to help writers cultivate their creativity by writing about things using an unconventional prompt